MikeBronnikov/LayOut-Training-Project/README.md

-# Here the <a href='https://mikebronnikov.github.io/LayOut-Training-Project/'>  link </a> to this website
+# Here the <a sty href='https://mikebronnikov.github.io/LayOut-Training-Project/'>  link </a> to the website
 # MarkUp-Training-Project